webplatform/docs/concepts/programming/javascript/objects/index.md

 The following example creates <code>myHonda</code> with three properties.
 Note that the <code>engine</code> property is also an object with its own properties.

- var myHonda = {color: "red", wheels: 4, engine: {cylinders: 4, size: 2.2}};
+  var myHonda = {
+      color: "red",
+      wheels: 4,
+      engine: {
+          cylinders: 4,
+          size: 2.2
+      }
+  };

-You can also use object initializers to create arrays and regular expressions.
+You can also use object literals to create arrays and regular expressions.
 See [[/js/guides/JavaScript/Values#Array_literal|array]] and [[/js/guides/JavaScript/Values#RegExp_literal|regular expression]] literals.

-In JavaScript 1.1 and earlier, you cannot use object initializers.
-You can create objects only using their constructor functions or using a function supplied by some other object for that purpose.
+In JavaScript 1.1 and earlier, you could not use object initializers.
+You could create objects only using their constructor functions or using a function supplied by some other object for that purpose.
 See [http://docs.webplatform.org/wiki#Using_a_constructor_function Using a constructor function].

 ===Using a constructor function===